-Expats looking for accommodation in Berlin will find a wide variety of options ranging from homes amid Cold War-era East German high rises, the sophisticated neoclassical buildings of Prenzlauer Berg, or the experimental collectives of Kreuzberg; there is something to just about everyone's taste in Berlin.
+Expats looking for accommodation in Berlin have a wide variety of options, ranging from Cold War-era East German high rises to the sophisticated neoclassical buildings of Prenzlauer Berg and the experimental collectives of Kreuzberg; there is something to just about everyone's taste in Berlin.

-The city has long been renowned for its reasonable housing options, and foreign nationals looking to dive head first into Western Europe's coolest capital will find a real-estate market defined by oversupply and subsequent low costs.
+The city has long been renowned for its reasonably-priced housing options, and foreign nationals looking to dive head first into Western Europe's coolest capital will find a real-estate market defined by relative oversupply and subsequent low costs.

 For those fortunate enough to consider purchasing property, apartments in Berlin's cutting-edge central district of Mitte are quite affordable, especially in comparison to the exorbitant sums paid for precious space in the likes of London or Paris.
 That said, Berlin residents tend to rent property rather than buy.

 Types of accommodation in Berlin

 Few other European capitals have as much variety in terms of property.
 From old-world townhouses to Soviet-era apartment blocks, Berlin is home to a truly eclectic range of accommodation options.

 The standard of accommodation in Berlin is generally excellent.
-Even in buildings with a somewhat dated facade, one will find that the apartments themselves have either been superbly maintained or even completely modernised.
-Refurbished buildings with beautiful amenities are also plentiful but are naturally more expensive.
+Even in buildings with a somewhat dated facade, one will find that the apartments themselves have either been superbly maintained or completely modernised.
+Refurbished buildings with beautiful amenities are also plentiful but are more expensive.

-Generally, accommodation in Berlin tends to be spacious.
+Generally, accommodation in Berlin is spacious.
 In fact, apartments tend to be around 40 percent larger in Berlin than in other European capitals.

 Finding accommodation in Berlin

 There are a number of different ways to find a property to rent in Berlin.
-Expats who are lucky enough to be relocated to Berlin by a company may find that their employer assists them in securing suitable housing.
+Expats who are relocated to Berlin via a company transfer may get assistance from their employer in securing suitable housing.
 For those without such luxury, the best place to start the search for a home in Berlin would be online.
 While some sites and accommodation portals may provide listings, it is always beneficial to have some knowledge of German terminology.